-Events that are older than maxEventLatency will be ignored.
+• Events that are older than maxEventLatency will be ignored.
 Event time is defined as the difference between the time the event was generated - as measured by the SAFR Cloud (or machine Platform is running) and the time the event is processed - as measured on the machine the SAFR Actions app is running.

-rules
+19.2 rules

-event
+19.2.1 event

-- For rules.events that allow arrays, the new event must contain all the specified array elements to match.
-For example, if a config file specified rules.events. "personType": ["staff", "admin", "guest"], Then the new event's personTags array would have to have all 3 specified personTypes for it to match the rule. - personTags: all elements in one of sub-arrays need to exist in event's personTags array to match the rule.
+• For rules events that allow arrays, the new event must contain all the specified array elements to match.
+For example, if a config file specified rules events person Type as follows:

+'''

+personType: [

+"staff",

+"admin",

+"guest"

+],

+'''

+Then the new event's personTags array would have to have all 3 specified personTypes for it to match the rule.

+personTags: all elements in one of sub-arrays need to exist in event's personTags array to match the rule.

-trigger
+19.2.2 trigger